-To compare the different products, we have decided to measure and communicate the footprint per user dose which is the most relevant way to compare the impact of two products in a given category, whereas products offering the same beauty function may have different user dose.
-We also provide information on the impact per volume of formula (per 10ml or per 1ml) to offer a measurement method consumers are familiar with. like the 'Nutritional Information' found on foodstuff packaging.
+To compare the different products, we have decided to measure and communicate the footprint per user dose which is the most relevant way to compare the impact of two products in a given category, whereas products offering the same beauty function may have different user doses.
+We also provide information on the impact per volume of formula (per 10ml or per 1ml) to offer a measurement method consumers are familiar with. like the "Nutritional Information" found on foodstuff packaging.
 This paragraph explains the methodology and references used to define the user dose per type of product depending on available data (external and internal) and consumer tests (external and internal).
 These values represent the maximum user dose.

-The main reference document we have used to establish user dose is the publication by the Scientific Committee for Cosmetic Safety evaluation (SCCS)(13).
+The main reference document we have used to establish user doses is the publication by the Scientific Committee for Cosmetic Safety evaluation (SCCS)(19).

-Various European databases, were assessed by researchers to better understand consumer usage habits of cosmetic products (Hall et al.(14)(15)).
-These data were used to determine user dose for most cosmetics products.

-For example in the case of shampoo, the user dose was defined as 10.46g of shampoo per use.
+Various European databases were assessed by researchers to better understand consumer usage habits of cosmetic products (Hall et al.(20)(21)).
+This data was used to determine user doses for most cosmetics products.
+For example, in the case of shampoos, the user dose was defined as 10.46g of shampoo per use.